Boletus edulis - Cep or Penny Bun Bolete

 Cap

-With its slightly greasy surface and 'penny bun' surface texture, the yellow-brown to reddish-brown caps of Boletus edulis range from 10 to 30cm diameter at maturity.
-The margin is usually a lighter colour than the rest of the cap; and when cut, the cap flesh remains white, with no hint of bluing.
+With a slightly greasy penny-bun-like surface texture, the yellow-brown to reddish-brown caps of Boletus edulis range from 10 to 30cm diameter at maturity.
+(An exceptionally large cap can weigh more than 1kg, with a stem of similar weight.)
+The margin is usually a lighter colour than the rest of the cap; and when cut, the cap flesh remains white, with no hint of blueing.

 Pore surface of Boletus edulis - Cep